Hot Flashes & Nervous System Discharge

 Hot Flashes Aren’t Hormone Failure — They’re Pressure Release

-Vasomotor heat is what happens when estrogen buffering thins, metabolic load climbs, CO₂ tolerance drops, and the autonomic system stops masking what it’s been holding.
+Midlife hot flashes occur when estrogen buffering thins, metabolic and immune load rises, CO₂ tolerance drops, and the autonomic system can no longer contain what it’s been holding.

 This page maps what that heat is actually doing.